Essential (and Required) Reasons You Should Implement MFA

 Data breaches can result in major legal fees and fines of hundreds of thousands of dollars.
 They also can take a serious hit on your reputation.
 Without cyber insurance, you are putting your customers and employees at a greater risk.
-Where general liability insurance covers property damage and bodily injuries, cyber insurance, which is often excluded, covers the liability for violated sensitive information.
+Where general liability insurance covers property damage and bodily injuries, cyber insurance (get your free checklist!), which is often excluded, covers the liability for violated sensitive information.
 This includes health records, credit card numbers, and Social Security numbers, to name a few things.
 It also helps with the recovery of the compromised data, notifies customers about the breach, and covers financial losses.

-With so much of our lives shifting online in 2020, the rate of cyberattacks has skyrocketed.
-Back in May, President Biden signed the Executive Order on Improving the Nation’s Cybersecurity to mandate multi-factor authentication for federal agencies.
-This order sends a signal to all cyber insurance companies that this is a step they need to take.
-While it has yet to be standardized, many of these companies have taken that step, improving their managed IT services for networking, communications, and security.
+With so much of our lives shifting online, the rate of cyberattacks has skyrocketed.
+Back in May of 2021, President Biden signed the Executive Order on Improving the Nation’s Cybersecurity to mandate multi-factor authentication for federal agencies.
+This order sent a signal to all cyber insurance companies that MFA is a step they need to take and require from their customers as well.

 Who Should Have mFA Enabled